vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Smk 563-564, PC 52.
 Yogescaravrata or Yogesraradrādasi-on K. śu.
 11 fast; four

-jars full of water having ratnas inside and marked with white sandalwood paste and having round them white cloth should be covered with copper vessels full of sesame and gold, they being deemed to be four oceans; in the midst of that vessel an image of Hari (who is Yogeśvara) should be placed and worshipped; jāgara; next day the four jars should be donated to four brāhmaṇas and the golden image to a 5th brāhmaṇa and they should be fed and dakṣiṇā be paid; this is called also Dharaṇiyrata; he is freed from sins and goes to the world of Vispu; KKV 336-339 = HV I.
+jars full of water having ratnas inside and marked with white sandalwood paste and having round them white cloth should be covered with copper vessels full of sesame and gold, they being deemed to be four oceans; in the midst of that vessel an image of Hari (who is Yogeśvara) should be placed and worshipped; jāgara; next day the four jars should be donated to four brāhmaṇas and the golden image to a 5th brāhmaṇa and they should be fed and dakṣiṇā be paid; this is called also Dharaṇivrata; he is freed from sins and goes to the world of Vispu; KKV 336-339 = HV I.

 1041-44 (from Var.
 50. 4-29), KR 427-430.
 Raktasaptamī--on Mārg, kṛ.
 7; tithi; worship of Sun with red